ksferguson/blog/docs/blog/posts/mkdocsblog.md

    ```

 - **Iterate Content**
-	- edit files in the blog repo under 'docs' folder (and mkdoc.yml)
+	- edit files in the blog repo under 'docs' folder (and mkdoc.yml) using Cursor or Visual Studio Code
 	- serve locally
 		```
 		mkdocs serve -w .